Friendly Enemies (1925 film)

 Friendly Enemies is a 1925 American silent comedy thriller film directed by George Melford and starring Joe Weber, Lew Fields and Virginia Brown Faire.
 It is based on a 1918 play of the same title, and was part of a cluster of World War I-themed films released during the mid-1920s.
 It was remade as a sound film Friendly Enemies in 1942.

 Plot

-Two German immigrants have grown prosperous in the United States.
-However, when World War I breaks out Carl Pfeiffer remains sympathetic to the German Empire, even after America has entered the war.
-While his friend is steadfastly loyal to America, Pfeiffer provides funds and assistance to a German espionage ring.
-He unwittingly helps them plan to sabotage a troopship on which his own son is travelling to Europe to fight the Western Front.
-Pfeiffer has a dramatic change of heart and with the help of his friend and the American intelligence services he thwarts the plan and rounds up the enemy spy ring.
+Two German immigrants have thrived in the United States.
+However, when World War I erupts, Carl Pfeiffer maintains his sympathy for the German Empire, even after the U.S. enters the conflict.
+Despite his friend's unwavering loyalty to America, Pfeiffer offers financial support and aid to a German espionage ring.
+Unknowingly, he assists them in planning the sabotage of a troopship that his own son is boarding to fight on the Western Front.
+Pfeiffer experiences a profound change of heart and, with the aid of his friend and American intelligence services, he successfully foils the plot and apprehends the enemy spy ring.